!! The book provides examples of:

 ** His fears that Hyde was Jekyll's lover, and was using that to blackmail him.

 *** Homosexual undertones were read into the book early on, and a few of Stevenson's gay friends chided him for possibly bringing them to light at all.
 The recent passing of homosexual legislation up north meant that closeted homosexuality wasn't just a hot-button issue at the time, but that Stevenson could possibly have had it on the mind while writing.
 A closer look at the edits from the second manuscript seems to support this theory, as Utterson himself starts to read a little bit more into Jekyll and Hyde's perceived relationship.
 Then again, this was a time when two men could have a completely platonic [[RomanticTwoGirlFriendship Romantic Two-Man Friendship]] and not be chided for it (again, because the idea of two men having sex with each other was just too absurd for Victorian sensibilities).

 *** A short story by Creator/KimNewman, "Further Developments in the Strange Case of Dr. Jekyll and Mr. Hyde", riffs on this; [[spoiler: Essentially, Hyde is a separate person.
 And he's Jekyll's lover.]]

-* ItWasHisSled: In a ''big'' way; the TwistEnding is pretty much the ''only'' thing most people will know when asked about this story, even if they've never read the book or watched the adaptations.
+* ItWasHisSled: In a ''big'' way; the TwistEnding is [[AllThereIsToKnowAboutTheCryingGame pretty much the ]]''[[AllThereIsToKnowAboutTheCryingGame only ]]''[[AllThereIsToKnowAboutTheCryingGame thing most people will know]] when asked about this story, even if they've never read the book or watched the adaptations.

 * JerkAssWoobie: Jekyll, [[AlternateCharacterInterpretation if you believe he truly had good intentions of course.]]